Updated: May 26

 A Thoughtful Answer to a Timely Question

 by Dr. George Murray, OneWay board member and former President & Chancellor of Columbia International University in Columbia, SC

-A friend recently sent me an email that closed with this question.
+A friend in Italy recently sent me an email that closed with this question.
 “I just have to ask.
 Is this the beginning of the end?”

 After pondering it for a few days, here’s how I responded.

 To say for sure that we are near or far from “the end times” would be wrong, since God’s Word says we can’t know for sure (Matthew 24:36).
 Those who alarmingly say, “This is it,” and those who cavalierly say, “It won’t happen for a long time,” are both wrong.